RomainLITUD/conflict_resolution_dataset/README.md

-# A Comparative Conflict Resolution Dataset Derived from Argoverse-2: Scenarios with vs. without Autonomous Vehicles
+# Lateral conflict resolution data derived from Argoverse-2: Analysing safety and efficiency impacts of autonomous vehicles at intersections

 Authors: Guopeng Li, Yiru Jiao, Simeon C. Calvert, and Hans van Lint

 - This dataset is derived from the open Argoverse-2 motion forecasting data: [https://www.argoverse.org/av2.html#forecasting-link]
-- The dataset, 2 metadata files, and the code to read and visualize the data can be downloaded through the 4.TU data platform: [https://data.4tu.nl/datasets/8d6ee0b0-8ed5-43f3-b1c9-7665cc163e87]
+- The crossing conflict dataset, 2 metadata files, and the code to read and visualize the data can be downloaded through the 4.TU data platform: [https://data.4tu.nl/datasets/8d6ee0b0-8ed5-43f3-b1c9-7665cc163e87].
+Note that the merging conflicts are not included in this online version.
+The complete dataset is still under preview of the platform and will be made public once the preview is finished.
+- If you want to use the complete lateral conflict data, please contact the authors for immediate share.

+## Licence
+Please use this dataset under the licence of **CC BY-NC-SA 4.0** as indicated in the dataset link (4.TU).

 ### Notice
 The link above is the initial version.
 When the paper is published, we will immediately upload the final version with merging conflicts and more annotations.